jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 Bugs inevitably happen - none of us is running EVERY conceivable setup - but hopefully the install process can be made smoother through the following tips:

+- I you have recently upgraded you Mac OS version or XCode, read [this section](#common-upgrade-issues).
 - Upgrade your Mac to the latest patch version.
 So if you are on `10.7.0`, upgrade to `10.7.4` etc.
 - Ensure XCode is installed and up to date.
 - Run `brew update`.
 If you tapped an old version of `homebrew-php` or have an old brew installation, this may cause some installation issues.